frontenddogma/web-development-glossary/manuscript/r.md

 React
 : A JavaScript library for building user interfaces.
 React was first released in 2013 and is maintained by Facebook and a community of individual developers and companies.
 React can be used as a base in the development of single-page or mobile applications.
 However, React is only concerned with rendering data to the DOM and so creating React applications usually requires the use of additional libraries for state management, routing, and interaction with APIs.&nbsp;[†](#w-react) ℹ︎&nbsp;[reactjs.org](https://reactjs.org/)

+React Native
+: A mobile application framework first released in 2015 by Facebook.
+React Native enables to use the React library along with native mobile platform capabilities.&nbsp;[†](#w-react-native)

 Reactive Extensions for JavaScript
 : A library for the development of asynchronous and event-based programs, with helpers for asynchronous or callback-based code. ℹ︎&nbsp;[reactivex.io](http://reactivex.io/)